CanastaWiki/Canasta-CLI/docs/installation.md

 ### Email configuration

-Email functionality is **not enabled by default**.
-To enable email for your wiki, you must configure the `$wgSMTP` setting in your wiki's settings file.
-See the [MediaWiki SMTP documentation](https://www.mediawiki.org/wiki/Manual:$wgSMTP) for configuration options.
+Email works out of the box using a built-in mail server (Postfix).
+Messages may be flagged as spam by recipients since the server has no SPF or DKIM records.
+For production use, configure an authenticated SMTP provider via `$wgSMTP`.
+See the [Email guide](guide/email.md) for details.